 We were challenged to create an unconventional way to engage high school students in discussions around STEAM learning and career development.

-We proposed, designed, coded, and launched an iOS app, Be - Career Discovery in 2016.
+We proposed, designed, coded, and launched an iOS app, Be - Career Discovery.
 Be is like Tinder but for helping students discover and learn about STEAM careers.

 This product story was written by GoArchitect founder, Josh Sanabria.